facebookresearch/habitat-sim/docs/pages/image-extractor.rst

 .. contents::
     :class: m-block m-default

-In this tutorial we will learn how to use the image extraction API in Habitat Sim by working through an example use case - training a semantic segmentation model.
+In this tutorial we will learn how to use the image extraction API in Habitat Sim by working through an example use case - training a semantic segmentation model on images and segmentation ground-truth extracted from environments loaded into Habitat Sim.
 The tutorial will be structured as follows.

 We will first provide an overview of how to use the image extraction API.
 Next we will show how to use the API to train a semantic segmentation model.
 Finally, we will show how to define a custom pose extraction method, which is how a user programmatically defines the camera poses for image extraction.

 `Overview of Image Extraction`_
 ===============================